NickSily/Comparison-of-Range-Tree-and-KD-Tree/readme.md

 The benchmark tests five different point distributions to simulate various real-world scenarios:

 1. **Uniform Random Distribution**: Points are randomly distributed throughout the entire space with equal probability.
-This creates an unpredictable, evenly spread pattern that represents general-case scenarios with no specific structure.
+Thus creating an evenly spread pattern that represents general-case scenarios with no specific structure.

 2. **Gaussian Distribution**: Points are clustered around a central location (mean) with decreasing density as distance from center increases.
 This follows a normal distribution curve and simulates naturally occurring clusters found in many real-world datasets.

 3. **Grid Distribution**: Points are arranged in a regular, evenly-spaced grid pattern.
 This highly structured arrangement tests performance with perfectly organized data and predictable spacing between points.

 4. **Circle Distribution**: Points are arranged along the circumference of a circle (in 2D) or a spherical surface (conceptually, in higher dimensions).
-This represents a convex arrangement where points form a boundary around empty space.
+This represents a convex arrangement (Convex Hull) where points form a boundary around empty space.

-5. **Skewed Distribution**: 80% of points are concentrated in a small region of the space, with the remaining 20% scattered throughout.
-This tests performance with highly imbalanced data distributions that contain dense clusters and sparse regions.
+5. **Skewed Distribution**: 80% of points concentrated in a small region of the space, with the remaining 20% scattered.
+Testign performance with highly imbalanced data distributions.

 ## Key Findings